Jarlotee/somnium/docs/rules/characters/proficiencies.md

 A character must be at least proficient in the next lower tier of armor before they can become proficient in a heavier version.

-_Optional Rule: A character who doffs their chain or plate armor for recreation or rest may continue to wear the underlying padding as if it were leather armor._
+> Optional Rule: A character who doffs their chain or plate armor for recreation or rest may continue to wear the underlying padding as if it were leather armor.

-### Equipment

-A character can gain proficiency in equipment such as weapons or armor from a proficient character or by reading a primer after spending 300 hours.
-Weapons and armor are categorized by style and the character is assumed proficient with all related equipment within that style.

-A character proficient in a particular armor style will be able to use that style to better effect.
-See the armor section in equipment for detail.